Boy seaman: Royal Navy

-Neither the Royal Navy, nor the British government have ever confirmed this to be true, although shortly after, boy seamen were withdrawn from front line service and the Royal Navy only sent boy seamen into battle in 'drastic circumstances'.
+Neither the Royal Navy nor the British government have ever confirmed this to be true, although shortly afterwards, Boy seamen were withdrawn from front line service and the Royal Navy thereafter only sent Boy seamen into battle in 'drastic circumstances'.

-Possibly the most famous Boy seaman is Boy 1st Class Jack Cornwell who is remembered for his gallantry at the Battle of Jutland during World War I. He died at the age of only 16 and was posthumously awarded the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Possibly the most famous Boy seaman is Boy 1st Class Jack Cornwell, who was posthumously awarded the Victoria Cross for gallantry at the Battle of Jutland during World War I.

 United States Navy

 Prior to the First World War, the United States Navy allowed males under the age of 18 to serve on ships who were officially referred to as "boys".